INSURING YOUR CAR

 - In Victoria, Western Australia,Tasmania and the Northern Territory, CTP insurance is included in the price of your vehicle registration.

-- In Queensland and South Australia you can choose a CTP insurer when you register your car, or renew that registration.
+- In Queensland and South Australia you can choose a CTP insurer when you register your car, or renew your registration.

 - In New South Wales – where CTP is better known as ‘Green Slip’ —, you must buy CTP insurance before you can register your car.

 - In the ACT, a very similar scheme to CTP is called Motor Injury Accident (MAI) Insurance.
-You can choose a CTP insurer when you register your car or renew that registration.
+You can choose a MAI insurer when you register your car or renew that registration.

 What is Comprehensive Insurance?